Written by

 The inner critical voice often weaves through our daily lives without us even noticing.
 For example, after a presentation, we might say to ourselves: "That was awful, everyone must have been bored," or when we look in the mirror in the morning, this voice might say: "You're still not in good shape, no wonder you're not taken seriously" – these are all expressions of the inner critic.
 Sometimes, this voice is harsh and demeaning: "You're not enough for this," while other times it’s insidiously "well-meaning": "You shouldn’t take risks, it wouldn’t work anyway."
 Remember, always be kind to yourself!

-In practice, this inner voice determines what we dare to try, how we relate to our mistakes, or how lovable we feel on a difficult day.
+In practice, this inner voice decides what we dare to try, how we look at our mistakes, or how lovable we feel on a tough day.

 But what can we do to make this inner voice quieter and gentler?